CorDamir/freedom-coders/README.md

 10 - As a user, I can click to visit the Github pages for the developers that created the site, so that I can find out more about them and connect should I wish.

+### Epic - Main info / Statistics / Take Action

+11 - As a user, I want to see clear and reliable information about the topic of Modern Slavery and Human Trafficking.

+12 - As a user, I want to have access to more information and sources that are relevant to the topic, and support systems that are available to me.

 ## **Wireframes**